 Before you can fully befriend and manage your intuitive abilities, you may be caught in webs of conflicts amongst different parts of yourself, and their seemingly contradictory motivation.
 It may feel difficult to differentiate between your true heart’s desires and your head’s voice, between your own feelings and other people’s energies.
 If you have not identified your own desires, intention and motivation, you may slip into falsely identifying with other people agenda, and be trapped in a constant state of emptiness or confusion.
 This sense of internal chaos can also manifest as physical illness, tension and pain, and the inability to make even the smallest decisions in life.
 At the very beginning stage of your psycho-spiritual development, your heart’s strong pull and sensitivity may feel like a deficit, or a burden— something you wish to be rid of.
 In trying to deny your own gifts, and your own voice, you may even get stuck in trying to prove to yourself and others how you can ‘be normal’, and be ‘like everyone else’.

-With the consistent practise of self-inquiry, you open up a space for the valuable messages that comes from your soul/ intuition/ core desires.
+With the consistent practice of self-inquiry, you open up a space for the valuable messages that come from your soul/ intuition/ core desires.
 Once you are able to hear and receive them, you are then in a position to align your daily choices, commitments and actions in a way that is congruent with your deepest calling.

 ‘Your Soul is the destination—and your feelings are the road signs directing you to it.’ – Danielle Laporte